Registrars of the Court

 Ms Sia Lagos is the Chief Executive Officer and Principal Registrar of the Court.
 The Principal Registrar is appointed by the Governor-General on the nomination of the Chief Justice.
 The Principal Registrar has the same powers as the Head of a Statutory Agency of the Australian Public Service in respect of the officers and staff of the Court employed under the Public Service Act 1999 (section 18Q of the Federal Court of Australia Act 1976).

 The Principal Registrar is supported by Deputy Registrars.

 To enable the Court to exercise its jurisdiction nationally, there is a Registry in each capital city.
 The District Registries provide operational support to the judges in each state, as well as registry services to legal practitioners and members of the public.
 Each Registry is managed by a District Registrar.

-From 1 July 2019, the registry service functions of the Federal Court, the then Family Court and the then Federal Circuit Court (both now known as the Federal Circuit and Family Court) were amalgamated into a new program known as the Commonwealth Courts Registry Services.
+From 1 July 2019, the registry service functions of the Federal Court, the Family Court and the Federal Circuit Court (now the Federal Circuit and Family Court of Australia) were amalgamated into a new program known as the Commonwealth Courts Registry Services.

 District Registrars are appointed by the Registrar under section 18N of the Federal Court of Australia Act 1976.

 Registrars must take an oath or make an affirmation of office before undertaking their duties (section 18Y of the Federal Court of Australia Act).

 Each Registry also has Deputy District Registrars who support judges and provide procedural advice to clients and staff.